AY-AllenYe/LipstickRecommendation/README.md

 This projects is aiming to provide several similar lipsticks (mainly in colors) with the user updates.

-## 2025.11.19 version 1.0
+## version 1.x

-### Goals (v1.0)

-1.Datasets have been processed.
-2.Clusters have been determined.
-3.Classification has simply done.

 ### Explanation

 **1.Dataset**

-​	I searched from Github and got 288 items of a JSON file '\datasets\\lipstick.json' which includes attributes of 288 different lipsticks.
+​	I searched from Github and got 288 items of a JSON file [lipstick.json](./datasets/lipstick.json) which includes attributes of 288 different lipsticks.
 The JSON file shows the attributes of every items such as brands, series, names, ids, and the most important one, the HEX colors.

 ​	I programmed some python files to processed the HEX color, convert the HEX color to RGB, HSV, then I create a CSV file to store information the JSON file shows and the attributes I processed.
 Also, I made 288 JPG solid color images by the HEX value.